The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 return "Please tell me if you want to check availability or book."

-Key point: Bedrock parses text.
+Key point: LLM parses text.
 Your code decides which function to call.

 Handling Multi-Turn Conversations